tisaacs/MAT-Coding-Challenge/README.md

 Raw telemetry data is arriving via MQTT.
 A basic front-end application has been developed to visualize cars going around a track.
 It can also display an event stream and car status information such as speed and position, but currently it is not receiving this information.

-Please develop a data processing application which subscribes to the MQTT broker which we have provided and consumes data from the following MQTT topics:
+Please develop a data processing application which subscribes to the provided MQTT broker and consumes data from the following MQTT topics:

 * **carCoordinates**